Dilative Rotations or Spiral Similarities are particular cases of transformations that we call similarities.

 Similarities are transformations that change each figure into a similar figure, preserving angles, "though it may alter distances.
 However, all distances are increased (or decreased) in the same ratio, called the ratio of magnification" (Coxeter and Greitzer, p.94)

-In applets and images we are using one classical illustration from Alice's Adventures in Wonderland, drawn by John Tenniel.
+In video and images we are using one classical illustration from Alice's Adventures in Wonderland, drawn by John Tenniel.

 If similarities preserve distances they are isometries or congruent transformations.
 Isometries transform each figure into a congruent figure.
 Similarities include, as special cases, isometries.